PeterPerhac/cheat-sheets/troubleshooting.md

 Tab completion is provided for test names based on the results of the last test:compile.
 This means that a new sources aren’t available for tab completion until they are compiled and deleted sources won’t be removed from tab completion until a recompile.
 A new test source can still be manually written out and run using testOnly.

+#Unix/Linux

+Not sure what the root password is?
+Perhaps there's none. use `sudo passwd` to create a root password